 Change a Life With A Cookie??

 How you ask?
-You can make a difference by helping our Jail Ministry bake 150 dozen cookies for a Kairos event March 6-9, 2014 at the Mabel Basset Correctional Ctr. in McLoud, OK.
+You can make a difference by helping our Jail Ministry bake 150 dozen cookies for a Kairos event April 14-17, 2016 at the Mabel Basset Correctional Ctr. in McLoud, OK. click to view reflections

 Kairos Prison Ministry International, Inc. is a Christian faith based ministry which addresses the spiritual needs of incarcerated men, women, youth, and their families.
 By sharing the love and forgiveness of Jesus Chris, Kairos hopes to change hearts, transform lives and impact the world.
 This event is similar to the Walk to Emmaus that you may have heard of or may have participated in at one time.
 As a ministry, Kairos embraces a diverse group of volunteers working together to fulfill Christ’s call to action in Matthew 25:36.

 The word, Kairos, is a Greek word meaning in God’s Special Time or in the Fullness of Time indicating an opportunity for our participants and guest to re-consider their life choices – as hearts are changed, inmates begin to take responsibility for their actions – it’s like a front row seat to a miracle – transforming lives and impacting the world.
 To learn more about Kairos please visit them on line at http://www.mykairos.org

 5,000 dozen cookies are need for each Kairos weekend.
 These cookies are the only tangible evidence of our unconditional love that we can give the residents!
 What a great project.
 There will be 30-35 inmates attending this event and we will be giving a dozen to them to enjoy and a dozen for them to give to someone they need to forgive inside those walls.
 Also, we will be giving cookies to the officers and workers there at the prison to show them God’s love and to thank them for letting us have this life changing weekend with these ladies.